Our Histories

 Our Mother of Perpetual Help Parish

 On July 1, 2012, Our Lady of Fatima and St. James became cluster parishes.
 On January 1, 2014, our two churches officially merged and became Our Mother of Perpetual Help Parish.
 We celebrated the first Mass of our new parish at the Our Lady of Fatima Church on January 1, 2014 - The Solemnity of Mary, Holy Mother of God.
 We are one family that has a rich history.
+In September 2023 a transition team was formed to determine what was best for the future and sustainability of our parish.
+There were numerous meetings, parishioner and community input, gathering of facts and information, a town hall, and a meeting to reach consensus within the transition team and our family clergy.
+The transition team overwhelmingly reached consensus to close St. James Church.
+On October 21, 2024, Archbishop Allen Vigneron issued a decree that relegates St. James Church, Ferndale, to secular but not becoming use; that is, the building will longer be used as a church.
+The closing Mass took place at 11am on Sunday, November 3, 2024.
 We are grateful to have Fr.
-Paul’s leadership and clear vision as we journey forward together into the future.
+Paul’s leadership and clear vision as we journey into the future.

 Our Lady of Fatima – Oak Park